 Later, our teammates are getting transported to Plum Island on a speedboat driven by Marys.
 Hiro wants her to stay put once they arrive, but she refuses since like her, he doesn’t have superpowers.
 Baymax then reveals that he brought along combat suits for them to wear.
 Afterwards, GoGo tells Hiro that she, Wasabi, Fred and Baymax are the only available heavy-hitters.
 As such, they’ll handle the adversaries while he looks after Marys.
-Shortly upon arrival, Hiro and Baymax are unable to detect any radio signal or even signs of life, though Baymax does sense some newly-formed wreckage on the ocean floor of a blown-up boat.
+Shortly upon arrival, Hiro and Baymax are unable to detect any radio signal or even signs of life, though Baymax does sense some newly-formed wreckage on the ocean floor as a blown-up boat.
 Fearing for their safety, Fred orders Hiro & Marys to get back on the boat and head out to sea before calling for the Avengers’ help.
 Just then, their seacraft explodes as they’re suddenly approached by a female adversary.
 She swiftly lands on Baymax’s head and drives him into the ground before wrapping her whip around Fred’s neck and tossing him onto Wasabi.
-GoGo tries to fight back, her she dodges and kicks her in the gut.
+GoGo tries to fight back, but the adversary dodges and kicks her in the gut.
 Hiro manages to hit the assailant with a limb, but she strikes back by tossing a charging GoGo onto him.
 As she takes a energized spiked chain out of her Power Purse, it turns out the be the mind-controlled Honey Lemon as she continues her assault.